-Under the Merit-Based Incentive Payment System (MIPS), part of the Quality Payment Program (QPP) created under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), clinicians will be required to meaningfully use certified electronic health record (EHR) technology.
-Under the new program, the EHR component is referred to as Advancing Care Information (ACI), which replaces the Medicare EHR Incentive Program
+Under the Merit-Based Incentive Payment System (MIPS), clinicians are required to meaningfully use certified electronic health record (EHR) technology.
+The EHR component of MIPS is referred to as Advancing Care Information (ACI).

-ACI expands health IT use requirements beyond physicians to other eligible clinicians, including nurse practitioners, physician assistants, clinical nurse specialists and certified registered nurse anesthesiologists in 2017 and 2018.
-Only physicians were required to meaningfully use EHRs under the EHR Incentive Program.
-The Centers for Medicare and Medicaid Services (CMS) has proposed expanding the category of eligible clinicians to include physical and occupational therapists, audiologists, nurse midwives, clinical social workers and nutrition professionals for 2019.
-A decision regarding this proposed second expansion will be made at a later date.
+All eligible clinicians (ECs), including physicians, nurse practitioners, physician assistants, clinical nurse specialists and certified registered nurse anesthesiologists are required to use certified EHR technology in 2018.
+The Centers for Medicare and Medicaid Services (CMS) has proposed expanding the category of ECs to include physical and occupational therapists, audiologists, nurse midwives, clinical social workers and nutrition professionals for 2019.

-All MIPS-eligible clinicians will be able to participate as individuals or as members of a group.
+All MIPS-eligible clinicians will be able to participate as individuals, members of a group, or as part of the newly created virtual group option for 2018 reporting and beyond.

 Objectives and Measures

-In 2017, clinicians have three options for reporting based on the edition of certified EHR technology in use:
+In 2018, clinicians can utilize the following options for reporting based on the edition of certified EHR technology in use:

-In 2017, the ACI category accounts for 25 percent of the MIPS total score.
+In 2018, the ACI category accounts for 25 percent of the MIPS total score.
 The ACI score consists of a base score, a performance score and a possible bonus score.
+ECs, groups and virtual groups must report for a 90-day continuous period under the ACI category.

-To receive the base score of 50 points for the ACI category, clinicians will report data for the following five required measures:
+To receive the base score of 50 points for the ACI category, clinicians must report data for these required measures:

 - Performing a Security Risk Analysis